roberddd/batchgenie/docs/render_asset_previews.md

 - **Material**: Choose from the built-in materials, which include some basic options with adjustable settings, or use your own material.
 - **Transparent Backdrop**: *(Cycles Only)* Makes the studio backdrop see-through while remaining visible in reflections and bouncing back light to the objects.
-- **Backdrop passes light**: Enables the backdrop to allow light to pass through it, preventing it from blocking light from world lights.
+- **Backdrop passes light**: Enables the backdrop to allow light to pass through it, preventing it from blocking light from the world and casting shadows on your Assets.

 - **Object Z Offset**: Allows you to adjust the object's height after its lowest point has been aligned with the ground.
 Use a positive value to lift the object above the ground or a negative value to lower it further.
 The offset is relative to the object or collection's height, making the adjustment proportional to its size.